abitrolly/XE3Bot/README.md

 21:48 - I still trying to get ideal hosting (OMG!)
 02:07 - I give up.
 Need to get the format of `.scwrc` file.
+04:30 - Scaleway server is up with no external IP